Cat Soup

-Cat Soup (ねこぢる草, Nekojiru-sō) is a 2001 Japanese animated short experimental film directed by Tatsuo Satō, based on the manga created by Nekojiru.
+Cat Soup (ねこぢる草, Nekojiru-sō) is a 2001 Japanese animated experimental short film directed by Tatsuo Satō, based on the manga created by Nekojiru.
 The surreal film follows Nyata, an anthropomorphic kitten, on his travel to the land of the dead and back in an effort to save his sister's soul.
 Cat Soup was released direct-to-DVD in Japan on 21 February 2001.
 Central Park Media licensed the film in North America under its Software Sculptors label and was released on DVD on September 9, 2003.

 Plot

 Nyaako, the older sister of Nyata, lies very ill in her room.
-By accident, Nyata drowns in the bathtub and, whilst being clinically dead, sees his sister leaving the house holding hands with the psychopomp Jizō and follows them.
+By accident, Nyata drowns in the bathtub and, while dead or unconscious, sees his sister leaving the house holding hands with the psychopomp Jizō and follows them.
 He tries to take his sister back from Jizō but it holds on to her, refusing to let go.
 Nyaako splits in two, leaving Jizō with half of her soul while her brother runs away with the other half.
-Jizō sends a clue about a flower they must seek to retrieve the lost half-soul, then walks away with it.
+Afterwards, Jizō decides to reincarnate its half of the soul as a flower and leaves.

 Meanwhile, Nyata's father finds him in the bathtub and revives him.
-The whole family gathers in Nyaako's room to discover she is spiritually dead.
-Nyata approaches carrying the half-soul and replaces it in her body through her nose.
-She awakens, now despondent and semi-catatonic.
-The siblings are sent by their mother to retrieve fried tofu.
-On the way, they attend the Big Whale Circus in time for the final act, in which a giant flightless bird containing various weathers causes an all-encompassing flood.
-The two find refuge on a sampan with a pig, whom they consensually and partially eat by unzipping his abdomen and pulling out pre-cut slabs.
+The whole family gathers in Nyaako's room, where a doctor pronounces her dead.
+Nyata approaches carrying the half-soul, and it enters through her nose.
+She comes back to life, but her eyes are dull and half-open, and she seems half-alive.
+The siblings are sent out by their mother to retrieve fried tofu.
+On the way, they attend the Big Whale Circus.
+During the final act, a giant transparent bird containing a sky and clouds is accidentally popped by members of the audience, causing an all-encompassing flood.
+The two find refuge on a sampan with a pig.
+Nyata partially butchers the pig by unzipping it and removing pieces, and cooks the pieces for the group, including the pig, to eat.
 God holds the world above his head to drain its water down his arm, leaving the three lost in a desert.
-As the cats beat the pig to death, he bites off Nyata's arm.
-A local dollmaker soon appears to sew on a replacement salvaged from another cat.
+Nyata hits the pig on the head and cuts off and eats one of the bumps that form, which taste gross and make him throw up.
+Nyata beats the pig more, and Nyaako joins in, but the pig bites off Nyata's arm.
+They leave the pig and arrive at a shack, where a woman in a patchwork cloak sews Nyata’s arm back on.
+The siblings leave when they find cat pieces in a sack in the house.